koenraadvanmeerbeek/sGlobe-website/content/project/SAinvasives/index.md

 date = 2020-10-21T00:00:00

 # Project summary to display on homepage.
-summary = "Studying impact and land-use vulnerability of invasive tree species"
+summary = "Studying impact and land-use vulnerability of invasive tree species in South-Africa"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`